+FORM 10-Q

-FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR 1934 ITIES EXCHANGE ACT OI F FOR THE QUARTERLY PERIOD ENDED AUGUST 2, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECUR 1934 ITIES EXCHANGE ACT OF 7 Commission file number 000-51300 (State or other jurisdiction of (L.F.
-1-1040022 R.S.
-Employer utification No.) 4001 204th Street SW, Lynnwood, WA 98036 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (425) 551-1500 durii cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and irements for the past 90 days.
-Yes \boxtimes No \square be su cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if abmitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 1 egistrant was required to submit and post such files).
-Yes 🗵 No 🗆 cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer ition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Excelerated filer.
-Larg e accelerated filer 🗵 Accelerated filer Non- -accelerated filer Smaller reporting company Indic cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No At S eptember 3, 2014, there were 29,204,071 shares outstanding of common stock.
+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENI DED NOVEMBER 1, 2014 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 1934 5(d) OF THE SECURITIES EXCHANGE ACT OF Commission file number 000-51300 ZUMIEZ INC. (Exact name of registrant as spec Washington (State or other jurisdiction of incorporation or organization) 91-1040022 (I.R.S.
+Employer Identification No.) 4001 204th Street SW, Lynnw (Address of principal executive o Registrant's telephone number, including area code: (425) 551-1500 durii cate by check mark whether the registrant (1) has filed all reports required to be filing the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ be su cate by check mark whether the registrant has submitted electronically and posted abmitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this charge gistrant was required to submit and post such files).
+Yes 🗵 No 🗆 cate by check mark whether the registrant is a large accelerated filer, an accelerate nition of "large accelerated filer," "accelerated filer" and "smaller reporting compa Larg e accelerated filer 🗵 Accelerated filer Non -accelerated filer Smaller reporting company Indi cate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act). ☐ Yes 🗵 No At D ecember 2, 2014, there were 29,223,956 shares outstanding of common stock.